MichaelOdumosu57/crexi_take_home/docs/NOTES.md

 * I add listUsers and listUsers translation fn
 * I forced the reuse of the getUserSuccess fn by mutating the interface is this ok
 ## Setting up the store
-* I mirror store against the getProfile loginc
+* I mirror store against the getProfile logic
+* I provide for logic in profile-list to only get list if the result if ProfileState.users is empty

 # Left off